-The Company has established an allowance to reserve for forfeitures of awards in the FADCP and LTIP plans of \$2,517 and \$2,182, respectively as of December 31, 2019 and 2018 and are included within Accounts Payable, Accrued Expenses and Other Liabilities on the Consolidated Statements of Financial Condition.
+The Company has established an allowance to reserve for forfeitures of awards in the FADCP and LTIP plans of \$2,019 and \$2,517 as of December 31, 2020 and 2019, respectively, and are included within Accounts Payable, Accrued Expenses and Other Liabilities on the Consolidated Statements of Financial Condition.
 In determining the allowance, management considers the Company's historical forfeiture experience which involves the use of estimates.
 The actual amounts may be materially different than the recorded amounts.